Chemical (in)homogeneity and atomic diffusion in the open cluster M67: Discussion

 Before discussing the implications of our results, we compare our results to the previous spectroscopic studies of M67.
 First, we compare our results to those from \citet{gao18}\footnote{We adopted their NLTE results for all the common elements.} for the two stars in common: Y1844 (sub-giant) and Y1388 (turn-off), and to that from \citet{sou18}\footnote{Only LTE results are available and thus being adopted.} for the one sub-giant stars we have in common: Y1844 (see Figure \ref{fig7}).
 For Y1844, our derived elemental abundances for elements in common are more metal-rich by: 0.057 $\pm$ 0.027 ($\sigma$ = 0.065) dex and 0.045 $\pm$ 0.010 ($\sigma$ = 0.033) dex, when compared to that from \citet{gao18} and \citet{sou18}, respectively.
 For Y1388, our elemental abundances for common elements are also more metal-rich than that from \citet{gao18} by: 0.056 $\pm$ 0.018 ($\sigma$ = 0.044) dex.
 For individual star, our results agree with these two studies within the errors, since the typical errors in the elemental abundances are $\sim$ 0.05 - 0.1 dex in these two studies we compare with.

-Secondly, we compared the average elemental abundances of our stars to those from \citet{gao18} and \citet{sou18} for the sub-giant and turn-off stars separately (see Figure \ref{fig8}).
-We found that the average elemental abundances for the sub-giant stars in our study are higher by about 0.08 dex and 0.05 dex, when compared to that from \citet{gao18} and \citet{sou18}, respectively.
-Meanwhile the average elemental abundances for the turn-off stars in this study is slightly higher than that from \citet{gao18} by about 0.01 dex, and lower than that from \citet{sou18} by about 0.02 dex.
-We note that the average difference in elemental abundances between the sub-giant and turn-off stars in our study is more significant by $\approx$ 0.06 - 0.07 dex, when compared to the two previous studies.
-Such a difference in elemental abundance between sub-giant and turn-off stars is marginally comparable with the consideration of scatters and errors though.
+Secondly, we compared the average elemental abundances of our stars to those from \citet{one14}, \citet{gao18}, and \citet{sou18} for the sub-giant and turn-off stars separately (see Figure \ref{fig8}).
+We found that the average elemental abundances for the sub-giant stars in our study are higher by about 0.06 dex, 0.08 dex and 0.05 dex, when compared to that from \citet{gao18} and \citet{sou18}, respectively.
+Meanwhile the average elemental abundances for the turn-off stars in this study is slightly lower than that from \citet{one14} by about 0.03 dex, similar to that from \citet{gao18}, and lower than that from \citet{sou18} by about 0.02 dex.
+We note that the average difference in elemental abundances between the sub-giant and turn-off stars in our study is more significant by $\approx$ 0.07 - 0.08 dex, when compared to the two previous studies.
+Such a difference in elemental abundance between sub-giant and turn-off stars is marginally comparable when taking into account the measurement uncertainties (and abundance scatters).
+The difference mainly originates from the quality of spectra and the level of uncertainties, as well as the selection of stars.
+For example, compared to the sample of our sub-giant stars, the sub-giants selected in \citet{one14} have in general similar $\log g$ but hotter temperature by $\sim$ 400 K. Therefore their sub-giants are located on an earlier stage on the stellar evolutionary tracks, which partly explain why the abundance difference reported in their study is smaller.

-In general, our results confirm the existence of abundance differences between the sub-giant stars and the turn-off stars, where the sub-giant stars are more metal-rich than the turn-off stars.
+In general, our results clearly revealed the existence of abundance differences between the sub-giant stars and the turn-off stars, where the sub-giant stars are more metal-rich than the turn-off stars.
 Although the observed abundance differences in this study (0.1 - 0.2 dex) are larger with higher significance than the previous spectroscopic studies.
-We recall that the typical uncertainty in abundance for individual star from our study is $\sim$ 0.02 dex, while the typical errors in abundances are between 0.05 - 0.15 dex in the previous studies (e.g., \citealp{one14,gao18,sou18,mot18}).
+We recall that the typical uncertainty in abundance for individual star from our study is $\sim$ 0.02 dex, while the typical errors in abundances are between 0.05 - 0.15 dex in the previous studies (e.g., \citealp{one14,gao18,sou18,sou19,mot18}).